jikurata/build-project/readme.md

         - *path*: Contains the full root-relative path of the current file
         - *name*: Contains the file's base name
         - *type*: Contains the file's extension
+        - *isFile*: *Boolean*, if the path property resolves to a file
+- **next**: is a callback function to command the executor to proceed to the next middleware operation in the chain.
+By default, if an operator reaches the end of its code block, it will proceed to the next operation.

 ## Example
 Project structure: